-The pilot consists of:
+The approach consists of:

 - a reduced IRAS question set